 I want the option to advance the time of my death if my suffering becomes unbearable.
 Am I eligible?
-If yes, will you write a prescription for aid-in-dying medication in accordance with the California End of Life Option Act?
+If yes, will you write a prescription for aid-in-dying medication in accordance with the Our Care, Our Choice Act?
 If you will not write the prescription, will you record in my chart that I am eligible to use the law and refer me to a physician who is able and willing to honor my request?